robbaker292/f1-combinator/readme.md

 Another dominant season for Hamilton!

-Interestingly, both Sainz, Stroll and Ocon all win championships depsite not winning a race.
+Interestingly, both Sainz, Stroll and Ocon all win championships despite not winning a race.
-Sainz (5) and Perez (8) win faour-race championships, along with the top 3.
+Sainz (5) and Perez (8) win four-race championships, along with the top 3.

 | Driver | Wins |
 | -- | -- |